-Have you ever seen a perfectly cloudless sky?
-Cloudless–that is–except for two or three long white lines smeared across the perfect blue sky by airplanes like smudges on a pane of glass.
-Why do airplanes sometimes leave contrails behind?
-Actually, contrails, short for condensation trails, are essentially clouds.
+Contrails, short for condensation trails, are clouds.
 They are no different from the cirrus clouds that naturally form in that region of the atmosphere.

-High in the atmosphere, water can exist in one of two basic forms.
-It can either be invisible water vapor–a gas–or it can condense around microscopic dust particles into tiny droplets or ice crystals.
-Every cloud you see is made of tiny droplets or crystals like this, and so is a contrail.
+That high in the atmosphere, water can exist in one of two basic forms.
+It can either be invisible water vapor, a gas, or it can condense around microscopic dust particles into tiny droplets or ice crystals.
+Every visible cloud is made of tiny droplets or crystals like this, and so is a contrail.

-To make an airplane contrail, you need water and some kind of microscopic particle for the water to condense around.
-When jet fuel burns, it releases both water vapor and microscopic particles of exhaust.
+A recipe for airplane contrails is water and microscopic particles for the water to condense around.
+When jet fuel burns, it releases water vapor and microscopic particles of exhaust.
 A contrail occurs when the jet’s water vapor condenses around its own exhaust particles.

-Because of this, you sometimes can use contrails to predict the weather.
+Because of this, it’s possible to use contrails to predict the weather.
 Quickly fading ones suggest a dry upper atmosphere and fair weather.
-If you see a lot of long contrails in the sunset though, you might carry an umbrella the next day!
+If there are many long contrails in the sunset, it could mean storms the next day.